JonnyJD/python-discid/README.md

         disc.read("/dev/cdrom")
         print disc.get_id()

-See the examples.py file for more examples.
+See also examples.py.

 ### License

 This module is released under the GNU Lesser General Public License Version 3.
-See COPYING.lesser for details.
+See COPYING.LESSER for details.